 The AAC(UK) is increasingly called upon to help finance other Sektions with hut repairs, general maintenance and improvements ranging in variety from repairs to the huts Seilbahn (goods lift) to kitchen improvements (Salm Hut) and major renovations.

 Presently, one major commitment by the Alpenverein is to be more ECO-Friendly with the modernisation of water and sanitation systems and installation of solar powered electricity.
 With around 200 huts, many over 100 years old, that’s a major task in itself.

-The George Starkey hut is the only AAC(UK) owned hut and is located at the foot of Helvellyn in Patterdale in the Lake District.
+The George Starkey hut, run jointly by the Alpine Club and the Association of British Members of the Swiss Alpine Club, is located at the foot of Helvellyn in Patterdale in the Lake District.
 It offers a good venue and good value for AAC(UK) members – at a special AAC(UK) rate.

 Being a major club and organisation within the UK, the club is often called upon to support members who are undertaking mountain expeditions to the Greater Ranges through the Grant Application procedure, in this way the Club have helped support recent expeditions to Tengkangpoche and British Yarkhun Expedition.

 The AAC(UK) has also secured a Member_discount in several mountaineering equipment shops, as well as with Cicerone.